 However, if you’ve tried all of the above, and your apple tree still isn’t fruiting properly, there’s a good chance it needs more nutrients.

 5. Provide Balanced Nutrients

 Apple trees generally prefer a fertilizer with a balanced NPK, such as a 5-5-5.
-Use an NPK fertilizer 1-2 times per year, in the growing seasons.
-For a more natural fertilizer, you can apply 1-2 inches of compost every 1-2 months.
-In either case, keep the fertilizers at least 3 inches from the tree’s trunk.
+Use an NPK fertilizer as directed in the growing seasons.
+For a more natural fertilizer, apply 2 inches of compost every 1-2 months.

 While mature apple trees like fertilizer with a more balanced NPK (nitrogen, phosphorus, and potassium), younger apple trees can benefit from a fertilizer with higher nitrogen.
 This is because they’re focused more on growing foliage, and nitrogen is the primary nutrient used in branch and leaf development.

 However, avoid using high nitrogen fertilizers if your apple tree isn’t bearing many fruits.
 Since nitrogen encourages foliage growth, fruiting is usually discouraged.
 Instead, use balanced fertilizers or those higher in phosphorus and potassium.

 Also, avoid fertilizers high in nitrogen if your apple tree has a disease—such as the bacterial disease fire blight.
 If used, the fertilizer feeds the bacteria, causing the disease to spread faster.